Oisín GAA Manchester

-Oisín Gaelic Athletic Club (Cumann Lúthchleas Gael Oisín) is a Gaelic games club in Manchester which plays Gaelic football at senior and junior level, as well as having a growing under-age structure.
-Oisín is a member club of the Lancashire GAA County Board, the British GAA Provincial Council and the GAA as a whole.
+Oisín Gaelic Athletic Club (Cumann Lúthchleas Gael Oisín) is a Gaelic football club in East Didsbury, Manchester.

+Oisín play football at men's senior, men's junior, and ladies' junior level, as well as having a growing under-age structure.
+They are one of the member clubs of the Lancashire County Board.
-They play in the Lancashire Senior and Junior Championships, Lancashire Senior League, Pennine League, Wolfe Tone League and when qualifying the All Britain Intermediate and All Ireland Junior Championships.

 History

-The club was formed in 1904 from the Craobh Oisín Gaelic League Club, which was at that time based in Gaythorn, Manchester.
-The Gaelic League club was involved in promoting music, song, and dance at that time.
-The formation of a Gaelic football club was an extension to the promotion of all Irish cultural activities in the city.
+CLG Oisín was formed in 1904 out of the Craobh Oisín Gaelic League Club, based in Gaythorn, Manchester.
+The Gaelic League club was involved in promoting Irish music, song, and dance at that time, and the formation of a Gaelic football club was an extension to their activities.

-The club had its home at 7 Cheapside, Manchester, until 1953/1954, when the Gaelic League club ceased to exist, and the Oisín GAA club had no official headquarters.
-This situation was addressed in 1992 when they joined forces with Old Bedians Rugby and Soccer clubs, and a modern clubhouse and playing facilities were built.
+When the Gaelic League club ceased to exist in 1954, Oisín were left without an official headquarters.
+In 1992, the club joined efforts by Old Bedians RUFC and Bedians AFC to repair their clubhouse, which had been destroyed by fire, and Old Bedians became the club's new home.

 In 2004, the club celebrated its centenary year and published a book on its history, entitled "An Scéal".
 A copy of the book is on display in the GAA Museum in Croke Park.

+The club's current underage system was established in 2006.